pmndrs/detect-gpu/README.md

 ## Usage

 `detect-gpu` uses benchmarking scores in order to determine what tier should be assigned to the user's GPU.
-If no `WebGLContext` can be created or the GPU is blacklisted `TIER 0` is assigned.
+If no `WebGLContext` can be created or the GPU is blacklisted `TIER_0` is assigned.
 One should provide a HTML fallback page that a user should be redirected to.

-By default are all GPU's that have met these preconditions classified as `TIER 1`.
+By default are all GPU's that have met these preconditions classified as `TIER_1`.
+Using user agent detection a distinction is made between mobile (mobile and tablet) prefixed using `GPU_MOBILE_` and desktop devices prefixed with `GPU_DESKTOP_`.
+Both are then followed by `TIER_N` where `N` is the tier number.

 In order to keep up to date with new GPU's coming out `detect-gpu` splits the benchmarking scores in `4 tiers` based on rough estimates of the market share.

-By default `detect-gpu` assumes `15%` of the lowest scores to be insufficient to run the experience and is assigned `TIER 0`. `35%` of the GPU's are considered good enough to run the experience and are assigned `TIER 1`. `30%` of the GPU's are considered powerful and are classified as `TIER 2`.
-The last `20%` of the GPU's are considered to be very powerful and can run the experience with all bells and whistles.
+By default `detect-gpu` assumes `15%` of the lowest scores to be insufficient to run the experience and is assigned `TIER_0`. `35%` of the GPU's are considered good enough to run the experience and are assigned `TIER_1`. `30%` of the GPU's are considered powerful and are classified as `TIER_2`.
+The last `20%` of the GPU's are considered to be very powerful, are assigned `TIER_3`, and can run the experience with all bells and whistles.

 You can tweak these percentages when registering the application as shown below: